A group of moms on Facebook built an island of good-faith vaccine debate in a sea of misinformation

 That’s what happened for Bilowitz, 35.
 She first turned to Facebook for information on childhood vaccinations in 2015, after she gave birth.
 Months earlier, there had been a measles outbreak at Disneyland, which officials blamed on too-low vaccination rates.
 She realized a Facebook group she had joined was run by vaccine opponents, part of the anti-vaccine movement that flourished on social media long before the coronavirus pandemic.

-After Bilowitz and some other moms got kicked out of that group, they formed the Vaccine Talk group to focus on “evidence-based” information.
+After Bilowitz and some other moms got kicked out of that group, they formed the Vaccine Talk group to focus on evidence-based information.

-“The most important rule was ‘civility,’” said Bilowitz.
+“The most important rule was ‘civility,’ ” Bilowitz said.
 “There are some groups online where people just yell at each other.
 We wanted to just be able to talk to one another without it getting that way.”

 Vaccine Talk now has nearly 70,000 members, each of whom must gain administrators’ approval to join and commit to a code of conduct.
 Strict rules prohibit users from misrepresenting themselves, offering medical advice and harassing or bullying people.
 Another key rule: Be ready to provide citations within 24 hours for any claim you make.
 Twenty-five moderators and administrators in six countries monitor the posts, and those who flout the rules are kicked out.

-“Usually the hardcore anti-vaxxers cannot follow the rules,” Bilowitz said.
+“Usually, the hardcore anti-vaxxers cannot follow the rules,” Bilowitz said.
 “They are usually spamming people with their commentary.
 I think it’s hard for them: They are basically coming out of an echo chamber.”

 Vaccine Talk represents exactly the type of conversations Facebook says it wants to cultivate.
 But Bilowitz said the social network’s often clumsy and heavy-handed enforcement of covid misinformation policies has made their work more difficult.
 In June, Facebook temporarily shut down the group because someone posted an article deemed to be misinformation.
 But the poster had been seeking advice on how to rebut the article.